American Graffiti: Release

 Vincent Canby of The New York Times wrote, "American Graffiti is such a funny, accurate movie, so controlled and efficient in its narrative, that it stands to be overpraised to the point where seeing it will be an anticlimax."
-A.D.
-Murphy from Variety felt American Graffiti was a vivid "recall of teenage attitudes and morals, told with outstanding empathy and compassion through an exceptionally talented cast of unknown actors".
-Charles Champlin of The New York Times called it a "masterfully executed and profoundly affecting movie."
+A. D. Murphy from Variety felt American Graffiti was a vivid "recall of teenage attitudes and morals, told with outstanding empathy and compassion through an exceptionally talented cast of unknown actors".
+Charles Champlin of The New York Times called it a "masterfully executed and profoundly affecting movie".
 Jay Cocks of Time magazine wrote that American Graffiti "reveals a new and welcome depth of feeling.
 Few films have shown quite so well the eagerness, the sadness, the ambitions and small defeats of a generation of young Americans."
 Pauline Kael of The New Yorker was less enthused, writing that the film "fails to be anything more than a warm, nice, draggy comedy, because there's nothing to back up the style.
-The images aren't as visually striking as they would be if only there were a mind behind them; the movie has no resonance except from the jukebox sound and the eerie, nocturnal jukebox look."
+The images aren't as visually striking as they would be if only there were a mind at work behind them; the movie has no resonance except from the jukebox sound and the eerie, nocturnal jukebox look."
 She also noted with disdain that the epilogue did not bother to mention the fates of any of the women characters.
 Dave Kehr, writing in the Chicago Reader, called the film a brilliant work of popular art that redefined nostalgia as a marketable commodity, while establishing a new narrative style.